 Pat explained the importance of studying tax history to understand current developments in tax.
 It is this background to the Irish tax system that explains the number of similarities with the UK system, but notable that in establishing a consolidated Board for the Revenue and Customs and Excise, the Irish Free State was seventy years ahead of the formation of HMRC.

-Pat’s talk was rich in detail, and we delighted to welcome him to speak, and very much hope that he will return at some point.
+Pat’s talk was rich in detail, and we were delighted to welcome him to speak, and very much hope that he will return at some point.

 The next History of Tax session is on 29 October 2024, when David Goldberg KC will talk about the history of tax avoidance, with a focus on Rossminster.